Offal, that mighty meat!

 Dil söğüş, mercanköşklü vinegret – cold beef tongue, vinaigrette with marjoram, mustard & Kayra Versus Chardonnay- Viognier

 Uykuluk tava, pırasa ve fındık – pan butter fried sweetbreads with leek and hazelnuts & Kayra Beyaz Kalecik Karası (blanc de noir)

 Sarma kokoreç, otlu arpa şehriye – lamb intestines, herbed orzo & Kayra Versus Alpagut Öküzgözü

 Ayva tatlısı, kaymak – quince dessert, clotted cream & Madre

 A lot of mise en place went on the prior day.
-Soaking in cold water for the excess blood, boiling the tripe, the tongue, which are all necessary to get the best results while cooking with offal…
+Soaking in cold water for the excess blood, boiling the tripe, and the tongue, which is all necessary to get the best results while cooking with offal…

 We started with a piece of the fried tripe dipped in herb aioli and a sip of cold Narince… So natural together feels like a twist of lemon in your mouth, grapefruit notes go so well with the crunchy texture and fried taste.
 It was a bottle of Kayra Narince 2016.
 Also, the herbs that I cooked the tripe in and the frying process followed needed a strong acidity so they made a good combination with the notes of Narince.